CONCURRENT SESSIONS

 This session delves into groundbreaking advancements in gene therapies, focusing on the hematopoietic stem cell (HSC) system.
 Topics include gene addition and editing techniques, including CRISPR/Cas9 and prime editing, and their applications in treating genetic diseases affecting the blood, central nervous system (CNS), skeletal systems, and more.
 This session will also cover emerging in vivo gene therapy strategies targeting HSCs and immune cells, as well as the regulatory, accessibility, and economic challenges associated with these advanced therapies.

-Building an Enhanced Immune System to Fight Disease
+Modulating the Immune System to Fight Disease

 Megan Levings, PhD, BC Children's Hospital Research Institute and University of British Columbia, Canada